Donders-Institute/docker-swarm-setup/doc/tutorial/basic.rst

 Building the container image
 ============================

+With the Dockerfile in place, we can proceed for building the container image.
 Make sure you are in the ``basic`` folder, and run the following command:

 .. code-block:: bash